 Get Data in Real-time

+When comparing dashboards to reports, in many ways, it's about live vs. static data.
 Instead of waiting until the end of the month to compile all the data, run the numbers, and crank out a client report, data dashboards empower you and your clients to make decisions at the speed of their business.

 With transparency being our main philosophy, it has been important for us to have an easy-to-access reporting platform that would put everything in one place for both us and the client.
 We also wanted something that would be able to track tasks, so the client could see our activity in real-time, giving them peace of mind.